CroatianMeteorNetwork/RMS/README.md

 ---------

 The code was designed to run on a RPi, but it will also run an some Linux distributions.
-We have tested Linux Mint 18 and Ubuntu 16.
+We have tested it on Linux Mint 18 and Ubuntu 16.

 The recording **will not** run on Windows, but most of other submodules will (astrometric calibration, viewing the data, manual reduction, etc.).
 The problem under Windows is that for some reason the logging module object cannot be pickled when parallelized by the multiprocessing library. **We weren't able to solve this issue, but we invite people to try to take a stab at it.**